 After remaining undefeated in British India, he moved to foreign shores in 1910.
 There he fought Stanislaus Zybysko, in his first fight, pinning him down in less than a minute.
 Later, Zybysko never showed up in the rematch.
 Ghulam Mohammad Bhat, became the World Heavyweight Champion.
 Ghulam Mohammad Bhat was now known as ‘The Great Gama’.

 In his 50-year career as a professional wrestler, he remained undefeated.
-In 1947, The Great Gama, like his grandparent’s migration, migrated to the new state of Pakistan.
+In 1947, The Great Gama, like the migration of his ancestors, left for the new state of Pakistan.

 Nawaz Sharif’s fierce rival Sheikh Rashid is also from Kashmir.
 Sheikh Rashid during his tenure as the Information and Broadcasting Minister in the then General Musharaf government had sought permission to travel to his motherland.